Robert Stacy McCain: Neo-Confede…what!

 Religion never provided a particularly satisfying map of reality for its subscribers, its main redeeming quality being community building.
 Churchgoing used to be an essential social event for millions of interaction-starved Americans.
 It is no longer so.
 With new lanes being added to the information highway, increasing opportunities for remote social networking, and free access to scientific materials, the Church cannot compete with the sophisticated social outlets Americans can afford today.

-modern religionThat is not to say the new generation is ready to live without dogma, but modern outlets for mysticism cannot be so blunt.
+Modern ReligionThat is not to say the new generation is ready to live without dogma, but modern outlets for mysticism cannot be so blunt.
 The religionists’ children are rejecting their parents’ stale Judeo-Christianity only to fall prey to “secular” new-age religions.
 These new cultural bubbles can be harder to burst than organized religions because proud “secularists” aren’t self-aware of their own mysticism and violently resist being called out on it.
 Reality escape-routes unmarked by 6,000-year-old Earths and Noah’s Arks are necessarily and conveniently more elusive.

 If religion ever was the opiate of the masses, the “secular” Left is crack cocaine for the ideologically-vulnerable apostates of organized religion.
 New generations are laughing Judeo-Christian superstitions out of the cultural scene but are also rejecting economic freedom and limited government by association.
 The Religious Right nearly drowned the baby in the filthy bathwater, and the “secular” Left is ready to throw both out altogether.